JauraSeerat/Federated_Learning_using_Pysyft_Pytorch/README.md

 ## Objectives

-Since Federated learning is an exciting technique to learn on decentralized data so the objective of the reporistory is ***to intoduce federated Learning and to show how it works.***
+Since Federated learning is an exciting technique to learn on decentralized data so the objective of the reporistory is ***to introduce federated Learning and to show how it works.***

 ## About Federated Learning